cubiq/ComfyUI_IPAdapter_plus/README.md

-# ComfyUI_IPAdapter_Plus
+# ComfyUI IPAdapter plus
-ComfyUI reference implementation for [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/) models.
+[ComfyUI](https://github.com/comfyanonymous/ComfyUI) reference implementation for [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/) models.

-The difference of this extension and other IPAdapter implementations is that I try to follow as close as possible the ComfyUI way of doing things.
-This should result in faster, more reliable code.
+This IPAdapter implementation follows as close as possible the ComfyUI way of doing things.
+This should result in a faster, more reliable code.

 ## Updates